 I remember back in the day when the 360 was big.
 For members of the PC Gaming Master Race, it felt like we were being shunned.
 It seemed like everyone had a 360, and soon their moms and grandmas would too, alongside their Wiis.
-So few products were pushed to such stratospheric levels of hype, that you could barely get out of bed without hearing about them.
-The few in my lifetime: Segway, iPhone, iPad, and atop this particular pile, Halo 3.
+So few things were pushed to such stratospheric levels of hype, that you could barely get out of bed without hearing about them.
+The few in my lifetime: Y2K, Segway, iPhone, iPad, December 2012, and atop this particular pile, Halo 3.
 It was so big that Pure Pwnage got in on the hype.
 LoadingReadyRun made such a surreal video about Halo 3 that I instantly became a fan.
 I'm positive that similarly sized gaming hype trains have come and gone since, but I can't recall any that topped Halo 3.
 (My preorder warning might have accidentally had some.)
 Since Pi-hole, browser addons, and not watching TV have made me immune to most ads, maybe I'm too blind to notice.

 Years later, some Halo games were packaged into a collection.
 A blogger, believing that Microsoft would never share its grail among its children, challenged them to bring it to Steam.
 Even more years later, it happened.
 I feel like this is worshiping the golden calf (maybe not, but you get the point, right?), but I'm playing Halo on what feels like my terms.